India's huge outsourcing industry struggles with work-from-home scenario

 India's home ministry, in guidelines issued on Tuesday, advised states to exempt essential IT and IT-enabled services from the national lockdown.
 NASSCOM, the lobbying group, said several states had listed IT and e-commerce among essential services that are exempt.

-(Reporting by Sankalp Phartiyal and Sachin Ravikumar; Additional reporting by Karen Lema in Manila and Rajendra Jadhav in Mumbai.
-Editing by Jonathan Weber and Gerry Doyle)
+(Reporting by Sankalp Phartiyal and Sachin Ravikumar; Additional reporting by Karen Lema in Manila, Kanishka Singh in Bengaluru and Rajendra Jadhav in Mumbai.
+Editing by Jonathan Weber, Gerry Doyle and Tom Brown)

 ((sankalp.phartiyal@thomsonreuters.com; +91-11-49548064;))